 Make a framework for the bed, using waste wood and branches with heavier posts in the corners and in the middle of the sides of the bed, and smaller posts and branches tied at the corners to give structural support to the sides of the bed.
 Build the sides about 4 feet high.
 The hugelkultur bed will shrink as it decomposes and the sides will keep it upright, and prevent the bed from collapsing.
 If it shrinks too much during the season, you can add more finished compost to increase the depth of the soil.

-Now fill in the bed:
+Now fill in the hotbed:

-First layer: Place branches on top of the card board, to cover the surface completely, at least 6 inches deep.
+First layer: Place branches on top of the cardboard, to cover the surface completely, at least 6 inches deep.

 Second layer: Spread fresh manure – llama, rabbit, goat, sheep or poultry – on top of the branches.
 Be sure to get the manure well into the branches to fill every available space between the branches.
 Spread the fresh manure at least 6 inches thick on top of the branches.
 Other kinds of manure tend to be messier to work with, so stick to the kinds of manure mentioned, for this project.

-Next layer: Layer fresh manure or a mixture of manure and straw, or grass clippings for another foot deep, being sure to get it between the branches of the lower carboneous layer and then a full foot over top of that.
+Next layer: Layer fresh manure or a mixture of manure and straw, or grass clippings for another foot deep, being sure to get it between the branches of the lower carbonaceous layer and then a full foot over the top of that.
 This is your heat source.
 Don’t use finished compost in this part of your layers.

 In the next foot of the bed pile on some half-finished compost.
-A one year old manure pile would be the perfect addition to the bed.
+A one-year-old manure pile would be the perfect addition to the bed.
 You can run a rototiller over it to give it a fine tilth – it shouldn’t be fully decomposed yet.
 Pile it on.
 You’ll want at least a foot to 16 inches of half-finished compost.

 Now press the whole bed down with your hands to be sure that every open space is filled and there are no empty gaps between the logs.
 Empty gaps are wasted space that will inhibit the bed from heating up, and sustaining that heat.

 Now water the bed well or wait for a good soaking of rain.
 You’ll notice that the heat begins to rise in the bed.
-In fact, if you push you finger into the bed, you may even recoil – it gets that hot.
+In fact, if you push your finger into the bed, you may even recoil – it gets that hot.

 As soon as you notice this heat generation – wait 1 week.
 Plant the bed with your warm loving vegetable transplants or seeds.

-Cover the bed
+Cover the hotbed

 Cover the bed to keep the heat in.
 If you followed my instructions, you’ll be able to make a quick cold frame by using greenhouse plastic, and something to keep the plastic high off the plants.

-In my picture I used the wire hoops that hold political signs on your lawn.
+In my picture, I used the wire hoops that hold political signs on your lawn.
 I pushed 5 of them into the hugel-bed and covered the bed in greenhouse plastic.
 I stapled the plastic in place, leaving ventilation holes on the sides, between the logs, so that the hot frame doesn’t heat up too much.
 You don’t want to cook your plants.